carpentries-lab/deep-learning-intro/paper.md

 Nonetheless, these resources are often not available open-source and can thus not be easily adapted to the students' needs.
 Also, the amount and diversity of the existing online courses is overwhelming, but they are generally not targeted towards academic researchers.
 What works well for researchers is to both make them familiar with the key concepts, and also let them practice with how to implement it.
-Eventually resulting in a feeling of 'I can do this myself'.
+Eventually resulting in an increase in confidence and  the conviction that 'I can do this myself'.
 The key to getting there is live coding: Before the course learners have to setup a working environment on their own computer.
 During the course learners type in the commands that are explained by the instructor on their own computer.
 This ensures that learners master the programmatic implementation of deep learning at the end of the course.